Toggle: English / Spanish

 - Abdominal surgery

-- Disease or disorder that irritates the nerves that control the diaphragm (such as or )
+- Disease or disorder that irritates the nerves that control the diaphragm ( or )

 - Hot and spicy foods or liquids